dbulashevich/dbulashevich.github.io/_drafts/passwords.md

 </details>

 ### Usability
-No matter how secure a system is, it will be useless if nobody want to use it.
+No matter how secure a system is, it will be useless if nobody wants to use it.
 So I would focus on the following requirements for usability.
 <details><summary>The less manual actions per login the better.</summary>

 If a system will require too many actions to login, i.e. type a password, than retype a code from SMS, and scan user's fingerprint it may be very secure but I would bet you wouldn't use such a system for every online account.
 For banking maybe, but not for local newspaper.